mawrkus/firefox-readme-addon/README.md

 ## TODOs

+- Bug: delete item with filter activated -> if empty list -> "No items to read."
+- Bug: storage should be sync between popup and sidebar

+- React
+- Filter buttons -> add counts
+- Visit page -> scroll to pos where saved item is
 - Edit link text?
-- Save offline?
 - Analytics?
-- Storage should be sync between popup and sidebar